JOJ0/discodos/sphinx/source/INSTALLATION.md

 Most Linux distributions come with a compatible Python3 version in there package repositories already.
 Please refer to the [contribution manual](CONTRIBUTION.md#macos-or-linux---install-system-wide) on how to install the DiscoDOS Python package.

-If you use Debian GNU/Linux or any distribution that is based on it: DiscoDOS v1.0_rc2 is available in Debian unstable.
+~~If you use Debian GNU/Linux or any distribution that is based on it: DiscoDOS v1.0_rc2 is available in Debian unstable.
 It is also available in the current Ubuntu release as well as in Ubuntu Studio, Linux Mint and other Ubuntu-based distros.
 Just `apt install discodos` and you are good to go.
 If you'd like to use the latest version of DiscoDOS please be patient or even better: Install DiscoDOS as a Python package.
-Learn how by following above link to the contribution manual.
+Learn how by following above link to the contribution manual.~~

+_Note: The DiscoDOS package for Debian is no longer maintained.
+If you think that's a shame or would welcome any other form of (Linux-)packaging, please [drop me a line](https://github.com/JOJ0/discodos/issues) and let's discuss it._

 ## Configure Discogs API access